 Recognizing the Personal Challenges of the Coronavirus

 Do I miss my friends?
 Yes, immensely.
-I feel bad for my daughter who is not able to see her friends.
+I feel bad for my child who is not able to see their friends.
 And, for teenagers, their friends are their life.

 That feeling we all have right now—that heavy feeling, that fatigue that plagues you even though you didn’t do anything—that, my friends, is grief.
 Many people have anger, and that too is a form of grief.
 We are all grieving the loss of the life we knew or what might have been.